Until the Curtain Falls

 The Song Sayer's Lament

-In his fifth novel, David Ebsworth tells the stories of young warlord, Ambros Skyhound and the blind song-sayer, Morgose, told through the words of teacher and mentor, Meridden of Sea Fort.
+In his fifth novel, David Ebsworth brings to life the stories of young warlord, Ambros Skyhound, and the blind song-sayer, Morgose, told through the words of teacher and mentor, Meridden of Sea...

 The Assassin's Mark